spinnylights/some_sort_of_game_engine/README.md

 `make install` after running `make` will work (you will probably need to do this as root).
 By default, this will use `/usr/local` as the installation root directory; you can specify a different directory by passing `--prefix` to `configure`.
-Note that if possible you're almost certainly better off using your distro's package manager rather than using this command directly—if there isn't a package available for your distro, look into how to make one.
+Note that if the game has been released you're almost certainly better off using your distro's package manager rather than using this command directly, and if there isn't a package available for your distro under those circumstances, you might consider making your own.

 To uninstall, you can run `make uninstall` from the same place you ran `make`.
 Again though, you're probably better off using